Aklilu-Mandefro/adminApp/README.md

    ```bash
    npm install
    ```

-2. Rename the `.env.example` file to `.env`
-3. Configure your MongoDB database. after configuring you will find a mongo URI just put that on your `.env` file MONGO_URI variable.
+2. Configure your MongoDB database. after configuring you will find a mongo URI just put that on your `.env` file MONGO_URI variable.
-4. Once you successfully connect with MongoDB and configure **.env**, then run `npm run data:import`, it will run **seed.js** file and will import all demo data on the database.
-(You will find all demo data in the utils folder, change that data according to your need, also use staff email with real email for use of the forgetting password option) If everything is okay, then the backend configuration is done.
+3. Once you successfully connect with MongoDB and configure **.env**, then run `npm run data:import`, it will run **seed.js** file and will import all demo data on the database.
+If everything is okay, then the backend configuration is done.
 Now you will find all demo data in your MongoDB database.
-5. Now run `npm run dev`, it will run your backend on local server on PORT 5055 or your input PORT.
+4. Now run `npm run dev`, it will run your backend on local server on PORT 5055 or your input PORT.

 ### Admin Installation